nemild/hack-the-media/financial-media-guide.md

 ([link](https://twitter.com/whalepanda/status/1042027228698234881?s=12))

 - **Ignoring Risk**: When comparing returns, commentators often conveniently ignore risk either because of ignorance or their desire to create a certain narrative that is more engaging.
 The easiest way for any investor to increase returns is to increase risk, so to truly compare returns you have to risk adjust them.
+	- Cryptocurrency investment fund, Morgan Creek Digital, [bets that cryptocurrencies will *only* outperform the S&P 500 over a decade](https://www.cnbc.com/2018/12/06/crypto-index-fund-follows-buffetts-playbook-but-with-bet-against-the-sp.html) despite the fact the underlying cryptocurrency token have substantially more volatility — and therefore should demand more return
-	- Example by CNBC’s CryptoTrader Host:
+	- [Example](https://twitter.com/cryptomanran/status/943797901662310400) by CNBC’s CryptoTrader Host, Ran NeuNer:

 >Was BTC really king this year?
 >